kubrickfr/avsc-wiki/API.md

   + `noAnonymousTypes` {Boolean} Throw an error if a named type (`enum`, `fixed`, `record`, or `error`) is missing its `name` field.
-By default anonymous types are supported; they behave exactly like their named equivalent except that they cannot be referenced and can be resolved by any compatible type.
+By default anonymous types are supported; they behave exactly like their named equivalent except that they cannot be referenced, can be resolved by any compatible type, and use the type's `typeName` as union branch.
   + `registry` {Object} Registry of predefined type names.
 This can for example be used to override the types used for primitives or to split a schema declaration over multiple files.